 Log-rank test was used to evaluating the association.
 Based on p-value of 0.27, we can not reject the null hypothesis of equal survival probabilities between serum LDL groups.

+The correct conclusion is reached.
+A confidence interval is not presented (-1).
+An estimate of the test statistic is not provided (-1).
+The p-value is incorrect (correct = .227) (-1).
+Since logrank test is a comparison of survival experience, a graph of Kaplan-Meier survival estimates is appropriate (-1).

+6/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?

 I would prefer using logrank test to answer the question about an association between mortality and serum LDL.
 Because the data are right censored.
 Logrank test is suitable for censored observations.
 Logrank test statistic compares estimates of the hazard functions of the two groups.
 It can use all the information collected including censored data to evaluate the association.
 It is the most efficient method for this dataset.

+An analysis that is valid is stated and from above, the author does know how to perform the test, although not with thorough detail (+2).
+The drawbacks from other methods are not stated, such as the problem with dichotomizing a continuous measurement or the simplicity of the mean.
+In considering the log-rank test, the author suggests summarizing the survival distribution (+2).
+Otherwise, nothing more that is consistent with the Key is presented.

+4/10